umn-enhs/ncs_navigator_field/README.md

 NCS Navigator Field
 ===================

-This is an ios application to assist field workers in data collection for the National Childrens Study.
+This is an ios application to assist field workers in data collection for the National Children's Study.

 Testing
 -------

-NCS Navigator Field currently only supports pulling data from a ncs core stub service which is located in the ncs-cores-stub subdirectory.
+NCS Navigator Field currently only supports pulling data from a ncs core services stub service which is located in the ncs-core-stub subdirectory.

 To run this you need to: